cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 1. ...
 1. ...

-Discuss your sharing experiences in the circle.
+Discuss your sharing experiences in the circle (20 minutes).

 **lernOS Canvas:** if you find people from your relationship list inside an internal or external social network list the network in the building block "My Social Networks".

 ## [An Appointment With Yourself](#an-appointment-with-yourself)
 Do you spend enough time for your personal development and for working on your personal objectives?
-A lot of people are busy with their day to day business and do not care enough for their strategic development and their well being.
-A good approach is to make an appointment with yourself and reserve that time in your calender so nobody else can invite you then.
-A friday afternoon or any other day with no regular meetings might work well.
+A lot of people are busy with their daily tasks and do not care enough for their development and their well being.
+A good approach is to make an appointment with yourself and reserve that time in your calendar.
+A Friday afternoon or any other day with no regular events works well.

 **Exercise (15 minutes):**

 Check your calendar and see when an appointment with yourself fits in.
 One hour or even 30 minutes a week is a good starting point.
-Put an appointment with yourself in the calender.
+Put an appointment with yourself in the calendar.
 If possible make it a recurring event so taking time for yourself can become a habit.
 Make at least five appointments:

 1. ...
 1. ...